gregdrizz/computersecurity_main/README.md

 5. Migrate all the DBs `python manage.py makemigrations` and then `python manage.py migrate`

 6. Run the server:
-- Without TLS (get the v3.0 tag): `python manage.py runserver` and go to http://127.0.0.1:8000/
+- Without TLS: `python manage.py runserver` and go to http://127.0.0.1:8000/
-- With TLS (get the v3.1 tag): `python manage.py runsslserver --certificate cert.crt --key key.key` and go to https://127.0.0.1:8000/
+- With TLS(using django-sslserver): `python manage.py runsslserver --certificate cert.crt --key key.key` and go to https://127.0.0.1:8000/

 ## Touble Shooting
 - If you try to reset your password and you don't see an email please check your Spam inbox.
 - After changing the pass.json conf file, you need to rerun the server inorder for the changes to apply.
 - HTTPS might take some time to reload.
 Be patient.
 - If the HTTPS version doesn't load properly (Time out error), try to delete your browser cookies.
-- If you don't see plans you can make one through the db or using the admin panel in https://127.0.0.1:8000/admin
+- If you don't see 'plans' to make an order you can make one through the db or using the admin panel in https://127.0.0.1:8000/admin don't forget to add tags before.

 ## Vulenrable fields
 - To turn on the vulenrable version of the website you need to change secure = True to secure = False in views.py